On view

 Photo by Jerry L. Thompson

-Storm King’s two works by Charles Simonds, each entitled Dwellings, are small, detailed installations resembling miniature civilizations.
-Simonds cut his miniature bricks from flat sheets of clay with a knife, then laid them in place with tweezers.
-Installed in consecutive window bays of the Museum Building, the installations resemble archaeological remains of the Native American cave dwellings Simonds saw on visits to the southwest United States as a child.
-Simonds began his series of Dwellings in building crevices and vacant lots near his New York City home in the early 1970s.
+Storm King’s two works by Charles Simonds, each entitled Dwellings, are small, detailed remnants of an imagined migratory civilization that the artist refers to as “The Little People.”
+To make the works, Simonds cut miniature bricks from flat sheets of clay with a knife, then laid them in place with tweezers.
+Installed in consecutive window bays of Storm King’s historic Museum Building, the sculptures draw general inspiration from the archaeological remains of Native American cave dwellings that Simonds saw on visits to the southwestern United States as a child.
+He first began installing his Dwellings in building crevices and vacant lots near his home on the Lower East Side of New York City in the early 1970s.
 He reflected, “Working in the street revealed extraordinary possibilities to me that threw into relief the limitations of timeless white spaces and their inhabitants.”
-At the time, he was surprised and excited by how much local “truckers and workers … jumped in and loved [the projects], it lightened their day.”
-He was happy, he noted, to have created an art form that was appreciated outside the art world.
+At the time, he was surprised and excited by how much local “truckers and workers . . . jumped in and loved the dwellings, it lightened their day.”